egovernments/SANITATION/pqm/README.md

 - The service will evaluate the uploaded test values against benchmarks and produce result (FAIL/PASS) status.
 - Test results will be further processed for anomaly analysis.
 - The service can perform two types of test: Manual Test (Lab), and Automatic Test (IoT-based).
+- The service also provides functionality of mapping plant codes to plant operators and ULB admins

 ## API Details